s-glass/reading-notes/class1notes.md

 Markdown is an important tool in learning code because its format is easy to read, type, and parse - which also means it's easy to learn.
 The ease of use for this syntax has made it a popular choice for many writers and publishing tools. [^2]

-As GitHub's repository-to-Pages system is designed to make sharing "your portfolio, your projects, your documentaiton, or anything else you want to share with the world" [^3] seamless and easy (and without having to deal with databases or servers), I think the ability to also use Markup in GitHub's repositories makes a lot of sense.
+As GitHub's repository-to-Pages system is designed to make sharing "your portfolio, your projects, your documentation, or anything else you want to share with the world" [^3] seamless and easy (and without having to deal with databases or servers), I think the ability to also use Markup in GitHub's repositories makes a lot of sense.
 It creates a way for beginners to dive in and create a web page with as little trouble as possible.

 [^3]: Source: [https://pages.github.com/](https://pages.github.com/)